yclas/guides/docs/Import-users.md

 # How to Import Users

-Content:
--   How to use it

-It’s much easier to import users instead of inserting them one by one!
+It’s much easier to import users instead of inserting them one by one.

 ## How to use it

 Create a CSV file in utf8 with header (lower case): name email password image_1

-**name:**  Name for user
+**name:**  Name for user.
-**email:**  Email address of user
+**email:**  Email address of user.
 **password:**  Password of the user.
-Can be left empty and the system will generate a random password
+Can be left empty and the system will generate a random password.
 **subscriber:**  0 or 1 values.
-1 if the user is subscribed to receive notification emails; o if not
+1 if the user is subscribed to receive notification emails; o if not.

 **Images:**